 Skip to main content

 Every transaction in OMS moves through a predictable set of statuses.
-The top-level status is designed for programmatic branching.
-The optional subStatus provides operational detail without complicating your core logic.
+The top-level status is designed for programmatic branching. subStatus is always present and provides operational detail without complicating your core logic.

 Direction